otrv4/otrv4/otrv4.md

     all within current conversation.
 It is entered only when the other party notifies that the OTR conversation was finished by her side.
 ```
+(TODO: FINISHED is still confusing to me, and as I said in an earlier todo it implies that it's impossible to send any more messages ever.)

 ### Authentication state

+(TODO: the below sentence makes very little sense =/ - Do we need these states at all?
+This seems to be modeled on the OTRv3 AKE where there were many necessary states)

 This machines offers an option to model the management of the authentication
 protocol.
 It describes a finite state machine which may transition through